oraclechinaappdev/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 - create Oracle Developer Cloud Service project using existing external Git repository

-### Prerequisites ###

-- Oracle Public Cloud Service account including Developer Cloud Service (Check with instructor if you don't have one)

-### About the Exercise Today ###
+#### About the Exercise Today ####

 In this exercise, we will use Developer Cloud Service for:
 + the creation of a new project for the loyalty management Git reppository we prepared for you.
 + the cloning of loyalty managment Git repository with source code stored within the Developer Cloud Service that is based on an existing repository
 So, you can get an idea of how you can easily distribute a base code for extension and furthur uses.

+### Prerequisites ###

+- Oracle Public Cloud Service account including Developer Cloud Service (Check with instructor if you don't have one)

 ----